 I would describe my approach as focusing on the person, on you, the client! rather than on any particular technique or problem.
 I am here for you in the moment and deeply interested in what you are presenting and feeling.
-The safe, authentic space provided in counselling releases stored pain and, at your pace, the inner struggles start to unravel and you find a restoration of a feeling of control and well-being in your life.
+The safe, authentic space provided in counselling helps you get in touch with your true self and you start to make more sense of your struggles.
+You find a restoration of a feeling of control and well-being in your life.
 I have training and experience in some tools (such as CBT, Focusing, Solution Focused, Mindfulness) which can be used in the sessions and different clients find different tools useful.
 You, as the client, choose what suits you best.

 Where it all started